Ludwig Hugo Becker

-Ludwig Hugo Becker (July 19, 1833 in Wesel - December 25, 1868 in Düsseldorf) was a painter and etcher.
+Ludwig Hugo Becker (19 July 1833 – 25 December 1868) was a German painter and etcher.
 Becker was born at Wesel and studied landscape painting under Schirmer and Gude, at Düsseldorf, about 1852.
 He afterwards visited Westphalia, the Upper Rhine, the Moselle, Switzerland, Normandy, and the neighbourhood of the Baltic.
 In 1861 he was awarded a medal at Metz.
 He died at Düsseldorf in 1868.
 Among his landscapes the most important are: